 Lifting up our diverse, shared experiences

-We recognize that youth in BC have vastly different experiences from one and other based on their families, cultural experiences, support systems, school, and community resources.
-Youth health and wellness increase when intergenerational support is felt.
+We recognize that youth in BC have vastly different experiences from one another based on their families, cultural experiences, support systems, school, and community resources.
+Youth health and wellness increase when intergenerational support is present.
 CampOUT! offers an opportunity for participants to form meaningful relationships with a wide range of community mentors that share their experiences and can offer support and inspiration.
-By providing access to diverse community building and practical skills, campers and leaders alike build self-esteem, inspire each other, and foster hope and resilience.
+By providing access to diverse community building and practical skills and an intergenerational leadership approach, campers and leaders alike build self-esteem, inspire each other, and foster hope and resilience.
 After camp, they are encouraged and supported to bring what they have learned into their home communities.

-Click here to learn more about CampOUT!’s relationship to the land that we live, work, and play on.
+To learn more about the relationship we have with this land that we live, work, and play on, click here.

 Past Campers report increased confidence, self-esteem, social skills, feeling of belonging and connection, awareness of social issues, health literacy, increased communication and self-advocacy skills, and courage.
 Many past camp leaders have gone on to higher education and careers in the social services, medicine, counselling psychology, social work, library sciences, organizational leadership and even municipal politics!

 For more on what CampOUT! looked like over the years, click here.

 The program is committed to removing financial barriers so all interested individuals can experience the outdoors, gain leadership skills and awareness of social issues, and access critical resources for queer youth.
 Direct program costs are $2000/person.
 We fundraise year round to cover ALL associated costs for each youth participant and to pay youth leaders for their leadership.

 CampOUT! participants are asked to pay a $75 registration fee to demonstrate their commitment to attending the camp; however, this fee can be waived upon request!
 We are committed to supporting all participants that may need assistance with travel costs and travel reimbursements are available.